yalyazzat/qa-api-tests/README.md

 This project contains API test cases for the Swagger Petstore API (https://petstore.swagger.io), focusing on functional testing of the pet-related endpoints.

 ## 🔍 Project Goal
-To validate the correctness of key API endpoints through automated tests using [Your Language or Tool — e.g., Postman, Python + requests, REST Assured].
+To validate the correctness of key API endpoints through automated tests using Postman.

 ## 🧪 What’s Covered